Step-by-Step Instructions

 - ⬇ Move Backward — turtle travels backward

 The turtle starts in the center of the canvas, facing right.
-Add blocks to the program, then click Run to watch it go!
+Build a program, then click Run to watch it go!